adragonite/ADRUnity3DPrimitives/README.md

 ADRUnity3DPrimitives provides basic primitive game objects other than box, sphere, cylinder etc. which are already provided by Unity.

 It is still under production.
-Currently only pyramid is available.
-The cone is finished except the UV mapping.
+Currently pyramid and cone are available.

 # How to Use